fido-device-onboard/pri-fidoiot/component-samples/demo/owner/README.md

 # About

-The FDO Owner Service is designed to onboard the client device to a Management service.
+The FDO Owner Service is designed to onboard the client device to a management service.
 Owner participates during TO0 and T02 FDO protocols and is responsible for ServiceInfo transfer & initializing the device to working state.

 ***NOTE***: Appropriate security measures with respect to key-store management and credential management should be considered while performing production deployment of any FDO component.

 # Getting Started with the FDO Owner Service

 The following are the system requirements for the FDO Owner Service.
-- Operating System: Ubuntu* 20.04
+- Operating System: Ubuntu* 20.04 / RHEL 8.4
 - Java* Development Kit 11
 - Apache Maven* 3.5.4 (Optional) software for building the demo from source
 - Java IDE (Optional) for convenience in modifying the source code